 How do you get the adhesive from iron-on Wonder-Under off of fabric?

-By Nancy from Kansas City, MO
+By nancy Shepherd from Kansas City, MO

 I found this for you: Wonder Under is an heat-sensitive adhesive and if you followed the directions it will make a permanent bond.
 It is possible to remove the applique but there's no guarantee you will remove all the glue.
 If you want to try it here's what to do: